Student Rights and Responsibilities (Code of Conduct)

 the forced or coerced consumption of alcohol or drugs for the purpose of initiation

-Policy on Hazing.
+in the University Policy on Hazing.

 - Participation in any form of non-consensual sexual intimacy and unwanted physical

-sexual conduct.
-This is more particularly described in the University Policy on Sexual Assault.
+and is more particularly described in the University Policy on Sexual Assault.

 - Possessing firearms, explosives (including firecrackers), weapons, bb guns, paintball